Skip to content

 On the Tasting Mat:

-• Leiper's Fork Straight Rye Whiskey: A Southern-style straight rye bottled at 95 proof with a mash bill of 55% rye, 30% corn, and 15% malted barley, aged 3 years and 10 months in new charred oak.
-The nose opens with orange marmalade, candied licorice, and a pronounced barrel spice — a signature characteristic across Leiper's Fork expressions.
-On the palate it delivers a full-mouth experience: toasted pumpernickel rye bread spread with salted butter and grandmother's orange rind jelly, layered with spice-drop sweetness and a gentle floral lift.
-The finish is medium to long, warm, and free of any bitter or drying qualities.
-Retails around $85.99 in Tennessee.
-(00:02:09)
+• Leiper's Fork Distillery Straight Rye Whiskey: A Southern-style straight rye whiskey bottled at 95 proof with a mash bill of 55% rye, 30% corn, and 15% malted barley, aged 3 years and 10 months in new charred oak.
+On the nose, Jim and Mike find candied orange, orange marmalade, licorice, and a signature barrel spice that runs through all of Leiper's Fork's expressions.
+The palate is full and wide-reaching — flavors bloom across the entire mouth, delivering toasted pumpernickel rye bread spread with salted butter and grandmother's homemade orange rind jelly, with a floral lift and a lingering medium-to-long finish of spice drops and candied sweetness.
+Available at the distillery and at select Tennessee retailers for around $85.99.
+(00:02:08)

 Full Transcript